-One or more high-flying aircraft can be used as the transthe expense of obtaining range information.
-Bearing infor- 25 mitting source(s) for a bistatic radar system.
+One or more high-flying aircraft can be used as the transmitting source(s) for a bistatic radar system.
 One disadvantage of this method is that the technology race between aircraft and anti-aircraft missiles (and directed energy weapons) favors anti-aircraft missiles and directed energy weapons.
 An example of a directed energy weapon is taught by U.S. Pat.
 No. 6,377,436 Microwave Transmission Using a Laser-Generated Plasma Beam Waveguide issued Apr.
 23, 2002 to Margolin (the present inventor).
 [IDS Cite 25] Another disadvantage of using high-flying aircraft is that it requires the close coordination of multiple assets.

-35 The solution is to go higher and use a permanently orbiting constellation of satellites.
+The solution is to go higher and use a permanently orbiting constellation of satellites.
 It can be called the Global Radar System (GRS).
 Although this might resemble the method taught in U.S. Pat.
 No. 5,187,485 Passive ranging through global positioning system the purpose of the satellites is different and can be optimized to the mission.

-- 1. GRS satellites will use higher power than GPS. - 2.
-The precise position of each GRS satellite does not need to be known, only the precise range and bearing to the User.
+- 1. GRS satellites will use higher power than GPS. - The precise position of each GRS satellite does not need to be known, only the precise range and bearing to the User.
 The use of GPS should not be a requirement for the operation of the GRS. - 3.
 The GRS satellites will produce a secured spread-spectrum signal.
-Although GPS also uses a spread-spectrum signal the details are publicly available so manufacturers can make and sell the GPS receivers to the general public. - 4.
+Although GPS also uses a spread-spectrum signal the details are publicly available so manufacturers can make and sell the GPS receivers to the general public - 4.
 The GPS constellation is in orbital planes approximately 20,200 km above the Earth (Medium Earth Orbit or MEO).
 The GRS constellation should be in Low Earth Orbit (LEO) in the range of 160 km-2,000 km.

-the existence of GRS a secret and it would be difficult to secretly launch and operate a constellation of satellites.
+One of the reasons for using LEO is that it is desirable to keep the existence of GRS a secret and it would be difficult to secretly launch and operate a constellation of satellites.
 Therefore, the GRS function should be hidden in a satellite constellation that has a non-secret mission.
-A prime candidate is a new satellite system for providing communications with UAVs around the world.
+A prime candidate is a new satellite system for providing communications with

+UAVs around the world.
 For various reasons, communications with UAVs should have low latency, and a LEO system will have lower latency than a MEO system.
-The military's increasing use of UAVs and need for dedicated low-latency bandwidth justifies a dedicated satellite system using spread spectrum communications.
+The military's increasing use of UAVs and need for dedicated low-latency bandwidth justifies a dedicated satellite system using spread 5 spectrum communications.
 The function of also providing a spread-spectrum signal for bistatic radar does not have to be publicly revealed.
 The need to have these "communication" satellites always transmitting can be explained as "continuous monitoring of system health."
-Indeed, there is value for a User to know that the communications system is working and that a channel is available.
+Indeed, there is value for a 10 User to know that the communications system is working and that a channel is available.
 It reduces POI by avoiding unnecessary transmissions.
 POI can also be reduced by using a directional antenna for transmitting and aiming it at an available satellite with the lowest POI.
-For example, the satellite most directly overhead may have the lowest POI in many situations.
-This presents the opportunity to provide an integrated bistatic spread spectrum radar system using a satellite constellation for the radar function as well as for communications.
+For example, the satellite 15 most directly overhead may have the lowest POI in many situations.
+This presents the opportunity to provide an integrated bistatic spread spectrum radar system using a satellite constellation for the radar function as well as for communi-

-satellite communications, preferably using optical links.
+It is desirable to have the capability for GRS satellite-tosatellite communications, preferably using optical links.